TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

        * [Tasks: Promote Registration Link](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/25)

 ### EPIC | Browse Recipe's Page
-- As a App Designer I require a Browse Recipe's Page so that App users can Browse the recipe's that they or others have added/posted even if the User is Registered user or not
+- As an App Designer I require a Browse Recipe's Page so that App users can Browse the recipe's that they or others have added/posted even if the User is Registered user or not
    * [USER STORY: Browse Recipes](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/31)
        * [Tasks: Browse Recipe ](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/32)
    * [USER STORY: Open a Recipe](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/33)
        * [Tasks: Open a Recipe to View entire recipe contents](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/34)

 ### EPIC | App Admin Manager
-- As a App Designer I require an App Admin Manager so that The Admin Manager in charge of the App can oversee the Registered Users Posts & comments in order to moderate the App if needed
+- As an App Designer I require an App Admin Manager so that The Admin Manager in charge of the App can oversee the Registered Users Posts & comments in order to moderate the App if needed
     * [USER STORY: App Admin Management](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/28)
         * [Tasks: App Admin Management](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/29)

 ### EPIC | User Profile
-- As a App Designer I require User Profile so that Potential users will have the ability to Register & Login to the App
+- As an App Designer I require User Profile so that Potential users will have the ability to Register & Login to the App
     * [USER STORY: Account Registration & Login](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/37)
         * [Tasks: Account Registration & Login/Log out ](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/38)

 ### EPIC | Recipe Management
-- As a App Designer I require a Registered User to be able to Add, Update & Delete Recipe as well as Comment on Recipes so that the Registered User can share Recipes to the Browse Recipe's page and Manage their Recipes for all Users to enjoy and add value to the App for All Users along with Registered users been able to add Comments for extra interaction with the App
+- As an App Designer I require a Registered User to be able to Add, Update & Delete Recipe as well as Comment on Recipes so that the Registered User can share Recipes to the Browse Recipe's page and Manage their Recipes for all Users to enjoy and add value to the App for All Users along with Registered users been able to add Comments for extra interaction with the App
     * [USER STORY Recipe Managment](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/30)
         * [Tasks: Create a Recipe Front end ](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/40)
         * [Tasks: Read Detail Recipe Front End](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/41)